davidegat/Lotus123-on-reMarkable/README.md

   Modify yourc bochsrc file to include a new drive (ata2-slave:  type=disk, path=file.img)<br>
   Run BOCHS via ssh and cross your fingers.
 If you can access your new drive with d:, you are almost done.<br>
   Copy all the content of disk d: into disk c: and you are done (xcopy is not available on the basic FreeDOS image, so it will be a lot of fun in typing "mkdir" and "copy" until done.<br>
-  Reboot your BOCHS machine and try using Lotus from ssh (suggested: run INSTALL into the Lotus folder, you will have to try different graphic settings for it to work correctly)<br><br>
+  Reboot your BOCHS machine and try using Lotus from ssh (suggested: run INSTALL into the Lotus folder, you will have to try different graphic settings for it to work correctly)

-ON REMARKABLE<br>
+<h2>ON REMARKABLE</h2>
 I will post the necessary files to run an app on reMarkable, which will be registered with the rot tool, and that launches your bochs emulator into yaft.
 From here you will run your Lotus software, and finally have a spreadsheed on your reMarkable (see photos).
 <br><br>
 gat.